QUESTIONS, ANSWERED PLAINLY

 By design, Guard rules can be set with a password-lock to prevent in-session override.
 This is intentional — the purpose of Guard is to enforce a commitment made when you were not in a compromised state.
 An override available without friction defeats the mechanism.

-If a rule is not password-locked, it can be paused or adjusted in the Guard configuration panel inside NinjaTrader at any time.
+If a rule is not password-locked, it can be paused or adjusted in the Guard configuration panel inside the Meridian dashboard at any time.
 If it is locked, you must enter the password you configured during setup.

-Most traders who configure a password lock choose a password they will not remember under pressure — the point is to raise the cost of the override enough that it becomes a deliberate decision, not a reflexive one.
+A common approach is to set a password you will not remember under pressure — the point is to raise the cost of the override enough that it becomes a deliberate decision, not a reflexive one.

 Technical